Goldvish

-GoldVish S.A. is a Swiss manufacturer of premium luxury mobile phones.
+GoldVish is a Swiss manufacturer of premium luxury mobile phones and watches.
 The company is specialized in combining high-end technology and Swiss craftsmanship.

+Overview

 In 2006, GoldVish's "Le Million", a solid gold, diamond-studded "Piece Unique" is listed in the Guinness Book of World Records as "The world's most exclusive and expensive cellular phone ever sold" at €1 million and a guaranteed limited production of three pieces.